-Materials can be added manually by clicking Import under the material list.
-Currently, a new material must be created from an image on disk that defines the texture of the material.
+Materials can be added manually by clicking New under the material list.
+Materials can also be created from an initial texture image on disk by clicking Import.
 The image is copied into the database directory.
 Newly created materials are added to the database, and can be used across instances of Pathfinder.